microsoft/fhir-proxy/README.md

 cd ./fhir-proxy/scripts
 ```

-Make the Bash Scripts used for Deployment and Setup executable.
+Make the Bash scripts used for Deployment and Setup executable.
 ```azurecli-interactive
 chmod +x *.bash
 ```